JensAstrup/predictive-textarea/README.md

 - It uses standard Tailwind CSS class naming conventions
 - It follows common styling patterns for focus states, borders, and other UI elements
 - The demo showcases integration with various UI component structures and themes

-If you're using a UI library in your project, this component can be styled to match your theme's colors and styles automatically.

-## License

-MIT

 ## Attribution